 Things to take care if you are a female solo traveler

 Compared to all cities in India, Delhi is the most unsafe for a solo female traveler.
 This is nothing to scare you if you are a solo traveler or we aren’t discouraging you from traveling alone.
-You can absolutely travel by yourself in Delhi, but some extra precautions need to be taken.
+You can absolutely travel by yourself in Delhi, but you need to take some extra precautions.

 Avoid taking cabs at late night if you are going to very remote areas alone.
 Cabs with meters are great especially during the summer or the rains but until you feel confident, it’s better to opt for cabs within the city.
 Uber and Ola, two apps for a commute that are good to use.
 Download them when you arrive here.